 Can I appeal my admission decision?

-If you wish to appeal your admission decision, the first step is to follow the instructions you received in your intake decision email, which is to email the Co-op Office about your application result by the stated deadline.
-You can find more information about the UBC Applied Science Co-op Program’s Student Appeal Procedure here.
+Yes.
+If you wish to appeal your admission decision, please follow the instructions provided in your intake decision email.
+This typically involves emailing the Co-op Program about your application outcome by the stated date.

-Can I still apply if I do not meet the 65.0% CGPA requirement?
+Can I still apply if I do not meet the 65% academic period average requirement?

 Can third year students apply?